aditya-xq/PromptGPT/README.md

 # PromptGPT
 A custom GPT designed to craft creative, concise prompts with self-improving feedback loops.
+Try it here: [PromptGPT](https://chat.openai.com/g/g-ExO1xp4Oh-promptgpt)

 You can read the official docs for more information.
 - [Introducing PromptGPT: Let’s Make AI Accessible To Everyone](https://medium.com/the-research-nest/introducing-promptgpt-lets-make-ai-accessible-to-everyone-5f6bed964317)